datacarpentry/python-socialsci/_episodes/08-Pandas.md

 * Reading data stored in CSV files (other file formats can be read as well)
-* Slicing and subsetting data in dataframes (tables!)
+* Slicing and subsetting data in Dataframes (tables!)
 * Dealing with missing data
 * Reshaping data (long -> wide,  wide -> long)
 * Inserting and deleting columns from data structures
 * Aggregating data using data grouping facilities using the split-apply-combine paradigm
-* Joining of datasets (after they have been loaded into dataframes)
+* Joining of datasets (after they have been loaded into Dataframes)

 If you are wondering why I write pandas with a lower case 'p' it is because it is the name of the package and Python is case sensitive.